 Most people are aware of the substance use epidemic in America.
 But, we need to put the situation into proper perspective.
-To do that, we should look at last year’s statistics on substance use and the associated overdoses and deaths.
+To do that, we should look at last year’s substance use and the associated overdoses and deaths.

 Solutions to the drug and alcohol problem begin when we have a clear picture of what is happening.
 With that in mind, take a look at the following substance use statistics for 2022.
 Prepare to be shocked.

 Just How Prevalent Was Substance Use in 2022?

 Let’s begin with the general substance use statistics and then break them down according to specific substances.

 Here are some general statistics on substance use in 2022 in America:

 - People between the ages of 19 to 25 are the most likely demographic to use illicit substances.